-The internship course is designed to enhance the learning experience through reflection and critical analysis of the work environment that involves, management, planning or research.
+The internship course is designed to enhance the learning experience through reflection and critical analysis of the work environment that involves healthcare delivery, public health, management, health or medical education, planning or research.
 Students are expected to earn credit for learning, not just for working.
 Internship should be for 8 weeks (minimum 160 hours) and when finished, the student will submit a report evaluated by both the department and the host organization.